k5342/tskserver-notification-bot/README.md

-# tskserver-notifications-bot
+# tskserver-notification-bot
-Post notification by Twitter and Discord when user logins to the tskserver.
+Post notification to Twitter and Discord on login, server up, server down.
+This bot uses https://github.com/k5342/minecraft-status-check-http-api to fetch Minecraft server status.

 ## Installation
 1. clone this repository